deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 1 shows the block efficiency achieved by three different multi-draft speculative sampling methods using 2 to 6 draft models on the Dolly task.
+> Table 1 compares the block efficiencies for different multi-draft speculative sampling methods using K = 2 to K = 6 drafts when all the drafts are identical and use a sampling temperature of 1.2.

 {{< table-caption >}}